 The college experience can be challenging to students—and to families.
-Counseling Services is a campus resource that compassionately provides ways of assisting Trinity students and those who care about them.
+Counseling Services compassionately provides assistance at no cost to Trinity students and those who care about them.

 Three highly experienced, licensed psychologists assist about 14 percent of Trinity students each year.
-Inspired by our mission, we offer a variety of services to accomplish our top priority: helping students navigate the personal, interpersonal and academic challenges that accompany young adulthood and college life.
+Inspired by our mission, we offer a variety of services to accomplish our top priority: helping students navigate the challenges that accompany young adulthood and college life.
 Judging from the overwhelmingly positive anonymous client feedback we receive, we are succeeding.

 During their Trinity career, many students face developmental challenges such as homesickness or coping with a painful relationship break-up.
 Others experience intense worry or depression.
 And some continue to struggle with mental health issues from high school.